earik87/earik87.github.io/_posts/2020-08-24-interactive-web-app.md

 layout: post
 ---

-# An Initiative To Create Interactive Figures with Panel and Heroku

 When I was a PhD (still a candidate), I collected tremendous amount of data with ultrafast spectroscopy setups.
 The data was 3-dimensional (time, wavelength, absorbance), and plotting meaningful graphs from it requires extensive - repetitive coding.
 Other challenge is presenting these figures to my co-workers.
 Most of the time, I prepared pdfs, or even print-outs to discuss the results in the meetings.
 This way of working is not ideal when someone asks "can you show us *this* particular dataset", or, "can you zoom in *here*?".
 Because you do not have time to plot another figure to show.
 Academic (or non-academic) research have so much intensive work, we should benefit from the technology to make the things more efficient and enjoyable.
 Essentially, this issue can be easily solved by interactive dashboards.

 In this blog, I will show you the steps to create a web application for visualizing a scientific data.